Bang integration¶

 POST /admin/galaxy/import-bang(see live Swagger at<api-host>/docs). - Multi-region scaffolding the translator must establish:

-../SYSTEMS/central-nexus-districts.md. - Broader generation pipeline that wraps this translator:
+../SYSTEMS/central-nexus-clusters.md. - Broader generation pipeline that wraps this translator:

 ../SYSTEMS/galaxy-generation.md.